SuperEllipse/cde-spark-submit-migration/README.md

 # CDE spark-submit MIGRATION TOOL Demo : Public Cloud only

-Cloudera Data Engineering provides a command line tool that makes migration of spark workloads to CDE a breeze.
+Cloudera Data Engineering (CDE) provides a command line tool that makes migration of spark workloads to CDE a breeze.
 The key advantage to using this tool is the ability to migrate spark workloads to CDE without a rewrite of the spark-submit command lines.
         While this tool works on both Public and private form factors, this example is specific for running a spark-submit workload on **Public Cloud CDE Cluster only**

 <br>